-If you’re looking for a simple ground turkey recipe that satisfies, this creamy AIP Turkey Stroganoff recipe does not disappoint.
-It’s very easy and quick to throw together and so tasty!
-It is AIP/Paleo, gluten-free and Whole30.
+If you're looking for a gluten-free stroganoff recipe that satisfies, this creamy ground turkey stroganoff does not disappoint.
+It's very easy and ready in just 30 minutes.
+It is AIP/Paleo and Whole30 friendly as well.

 - Mushrooms: I use Baby Bella mushrooms but any kind will do.
 Use fresh if possible rather than canned.